isomerpages/moe-lianhuapri/_learning/Information & Communications Technology.md

 a) Have intrinsic motivation to learn
 b) Take ownership of their learning
 c) Able to collaborate with others
 Our school’s Applied Learning Programme (ALP) is Robotics, Information and Technology in Education@Lianhua (RITE@Lianhua).
-More information on our ALP can be found [here](https://lianhuapri.moe.edu.sg/learning/ict) .
+More information on our ALP can be found <a href="https://lianhuapri.moe.edu.sg/learning/ict" target="_blank">here</a>.

 ### e-Platforms: